GerritCodeReview/plugins_simple-submit-rules/src/main/resources/Documentation/about.md

 The REST API provides a view of the configuration including inheritance.
 The PUT method only changes the current project's configuration.

-The Copy Scores are handled by Core Gerrit.
+The Copy Score Rules are handled by Core Gerrit.

 ## The REST API
 This plugin exposes a REST API to configure the labels and simple rules.
 It is available via the